tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/24_start_tracking.png">
 <br>

 Initiate the tracking process by using the following command.
 Make sure to enter the name of a test video and the correct model name as arguments.
+The model used here is the same model that is used by the detection step.

 **_mothe.tracking("path/to/the/video/file", "path/to/the/trained/model")_**